All Episodes

 Thanks, Johnny Donovan, and it is sure nice to be here at the East Coast campus of the EIB Network, the Excellence in Broadcasting Network.

-I am Paul W. Smith, often coming to you from Detroit, Michigan, still the automotive capital of the world, the great state of Michigan, City of Detroit.
+I am Paul W. Smith, often coming to you from Detroit, Michigan, still the automotive capital of the world, the great state of Michigan, city of Detroit.

-I've been broadcasting my morning show the past few days from the 2007 New York Auto Show, and uh then this morning at our sister station and old radio alma mater for me, WABC in New York, which is in fact where Johnny Donovan still is working.
+I've been broadcasting my morning show the past few days from the 2007 New York Auto Show, and then this morning at our sister station and old radio alma mater for me, WABC in New York, which is in fact where Johnny Donovan still is working.

 They have a vault here.

-Uh uh yeah, I know I know I I don't have time to do it.
+I don't have time to do it.

-Whatever, we'll see uh how that all uh works out.
+We'll see how that all works out.

-We have a special guest that uh I always enjoy speaking with and be uh very interested to see what his future plans are, but I'm not even gonna ask him about it because he told me that he would tell me first if he's going to run for president of the United States.
+But I'm not even going to ask him about it because he told me that he would tell me first if he's going to run for president of the United States.

 Newt Gingrich, you remember that, don't you?

-Paulo Bay did not tell you first.
+Paulo did not tell you first.

 Wait a minute.